esphome/esphome-docs/esphomeyaml/cookbook/sonoff-s2x-smartswitch.rst

 This is a basic firmware for the Sonoff S2X smart switch series.
 The features are:

-* The switch is automatically registered to HA via MQTT.
+* The switch is automatically registered to HA via the api.
 * A *single click* toggles the relay (works offline).
 * A *double click*, a *triple click*, or a *longpress* triggers custom actions on HA.